android-blog/Auto-Scroll-ViewPager-Android/README.md

 # Auto-Scroll-ViewPager-Android
-Auto Scroll ViewPager Android Tutotrial Step by Step
+Auto Scroll ViewPager Android Tutorial Step by Step

 In this blog explained steps of implementation Auto Scroll ViewPager.
 Apart from this, I have tried to cover all best practices with latest technology.
 How to do that Let's see

 Implementation steps of Auto Scroll ViewPager
-- Project step and maintain depedencies
+- Project step and maintain dependencies
 - Write a custom AutoScrollViewPager
 - Create A fragment that maintain the scroll view
 - Add ViewPager and TabLayout inside the activity_main layout files.